steeply/gbot-trader/readme.md

-NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) TITLE                       | The title of the console window.
+NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) DELAY_BETWEEN_MODULES       | Then delay in seconds between execution of consecutive modules. (default: 3) TITLE                       | The title of the console window.
 (Does not work on all systems).
 LANGUAGE                    | The language of the interface (`ru` or `en`) (default: ru) NODE_ENV                    | Value **production** activate:<br>  1. notification about the start of a Telegram bot.<br> 2. error notifications by E-mail.<br> 3. prohibits the use of conf-dev.js.<br> 4. disabling colors in logs.<br>5. disables TITLE